js318sn-sudo/Day-12_Data_Transformation_Feature_Creation/README.md

-Data Transformation and Feature Creation

-Project Overview
+DATA TRANSFORMATION AND FEATURE CREATION

+PROJECT OVERVIEW

-This project demonstrates data transformation and feature creation using Python.
-A structured sales dataset is used to generate meaningful business insights using Pandas operations.
+This project demonstrates data transformation and feature engineering using Python.
+A structured sales dataset is used to convert raw data into meaningful analytical insights using Pandas.

-The main goal is to convert raw data into useful analytical information by creating new features and performing analysis.

-Objectives
+The objective is to clean, transform, and analyze data to support business decision-making.

+OBJECTIVES

 - Load and explore dataset
-- Perform data transformation
+- Perform data transformation and validation
-- Create new features from existing data
+- Create new derived features
-- Apply Pandas functions like map, apply, applymap
+- Apply Pandas functions including map, apply, applymap, and groupby
+- Perform structured data analysis
-- Generate simple business insights
+- Generate business insights

-Dataset Description
+DATASET DESCRIPTION

-The dataset contains sales transaction details:
+The dataset contains the following fields:

-- OrderID
-- CustomerName
+- OrderID: Unique identifier for each transaction
+- CustomerName: Name of the customer
-- Product
+- Product: Product purchased
-- Category
-- Quantity
+- Category: Product category
+- Quantity: Number of units purchased
-- Price
+- Price: Price per unit
-- Discount
+- Discount: Discount applied
-- Region
+- Region: Sales region

-Feature Creation

-New columns created from existing data:
+FEATURE ENGINEERING

+The following features were created:

 - TotalSales = Quantity * Price
 - DiscountAmount = TotalSales * Discount